qemu/qemu/README.md

 ## Virtual Shell
 A program to run an Unix shell command inside an virtual environment (assuming the disk image used is Linux).
 ### How It [Would] Work(s)
 virtsh takes the iamge and emulates it using QEMU.
 However, because of bootloaders showing up, it takes the disk's filesystem and runs the command as if it had booted.
+It uses the system default shell and temporarily sets all environment variables... no, scratch that.. it uses chroot...
+#### Aw, Chroot!
+Yeah, virtsh needs chroot to work, which is a problem since it requires root. however, it uses [lxroot](https://github.com/parke/lxroot) as its chroot as it is an safe, non-needing-root alternative to schroot, which was another workaround to this puzzle.
-#### I don't have any experience with emulation
+### I don't have any experience with emulation
-Yeah...
+Yeah... good luck? (for me...)